proximax-storage/cpp-xpx-storage-user-app/README.md

 Choose whichever option you prefer, and press `Next`
 ![image](https://user-images.githubusercontent.com/121498420/234046341-3d35ab19-67a2-44a5-80b1-1e13b8e83e62.png)

 Specify your installation directory, preferably the one with more space, because the installation will take a lot of space.
-Then press `Next`.
+Then press `Next`
 ![image](https://user-images.githubusercontent.com/121498420/234046566-321f8192-10b3-453c-a3f3-8537b665a666.png)

 Choose Qt 6.4.3, including all the components within it (including the whole `Additional Libraries` too)